Heresta/OCR17plus/README.md

 ```

 The ``Data`` directory contains excerpts of 17<sup>th</sup> century books, _i.e._ scans of selected pages and their encoding in
 PageXML and ALTO-4 files.
+Regarding the difference between all these directories, cf. _infra_, § Data production.

 The ``Models`` directory contains several trained models, three for HTR
 (more information [here](https://github.com/Heresta/blob/main/Model/HTR/README.md)) and the second for segmentation
 (more information [here](https://github.com/Heresta/datasetsOCRSegmenter17/blob/main/Model/Segment/README.md)).

-* The files propose not only the transcription of the text but also a description of the layout using the
+* The files propose not only the transcription of the text but also an annotation of the layout using the
 [SegmOnto](https://github.com/SegmOnto) vocabulary.
-* Some of old prints have been selected in the [OCR17 repo](https://github.com/e-ditiones/OCR17), and are all
+* Some old prints have been selected in the [OCR17 repo](https://github.com/e-ditiones/OCR17), and are all
 described individually in their respective folder.

 ``build_train_alto_Seg17.sh`` is a script to create a `.png` + ALTO4 dataset from all the print.